 Also see– 7 Day Ketogenic Diet Meal Plan(PDF)

-When you eat this way blood sugar and insulin levels get all out of whack and most people develop a host of different debilitating health conditions such as:
+When you follow a typical Western diet- high carb/lots of refined sugar and processed foods- blood sugar and insulin levels get all out of whack and most people develop a host of different debilitating health conditions such as:

 A Ketogenic diet is pretty much the polar opposite of the SAD and actually helps to improve those conditions.
 I have also noticed more energy, more mental clarity and less joint pain.

 The other huge benefit of following a ketogenic diet that I have seen is I have no food cravings at.
 In the past I almost couldn’t stop myself from wanting to eat sugar and junk food all the time.
 That is no longer happening at all.